PS-A/automate-the-boring-stuff-practice/README.md

 Chapter 6 is manipulating strings.
 Learned about different ways of manipulating strings \
 including but not limited to justifying, stripping, joining, slicing etc.
 Also had practice projects for writing Python scripts that are run via CLI.

+Week 3
+Working through "Automate the Boring Stuff with Python" chapter 7 and 8.

+Chapter 7 - RegEx
+Practicing different forms of RegEx syntaxes.